pesto-students/praktika--frontend-p4-team-chirag-2/README.md

 - Fork or directly clone this repository to your local machine

-- Use the `npm install` command to install dependencies
+- Use the `npm install` or `npm install --force` command to install dependencies

 - Once the dependencies are finished installing, use the `npm run start` command inside the root directory to open the app in your local browser of choice